Windsor Locks, Connecticut, United States of America: What to pack, what to wear, and when to go [2023]

 January

-January in Windsor Locks is frosty.
+January in Windsor Locks can be extremely cold.
 The rain/snow can amount to several inches/centimeters.
-During this time, temperatures average in the 20s F (single digits below 0 C) to low 30s F (single digits C), although night temperatures can dip into the single digits F (10+ below zero C).
+During this time, temperatures average in the low 30s F (single digits C), although night temperatures can dip into the single digits F (10+ below zero C).

 What to wear/what to pack: